JurgenR/aioslsk/docs/source/MESSAGES.rst

 SendUploadSpeed (Code 121)
 --------------------------

-Send upload speed, sent to the server right after an upload completed. ``speed`` parameter should be in bytes per second.
-This is not the global average uploads speed but rather the upload speed for that particular transfer.
-After this message has been sent the
+Sent to the server right after an upload completed. ``speed`` parameter should be in bytes per second.
+This should not be the global average upload speed but rather the upload speed for that particular transfer.
+After this message has been sent the server will recalculate the average speed and increase the amount of uploads for your user.

 In exception cases, for example if a transfer was failed midway then resumed, only the speed of the resumed part is taken into account.
+However this might be client dependent.

 :Code: 121 (0x79)
 :Status: USED